exercism/v3/languages/python/exercises/concept/pretty-leaflet/.docs/introduction.md

 ## string-formatting

-The Python `str` build-in type can be initialized using two robust string formatting methods.
-The string interpolation with `f'{variable}'` should be preferred as it is very readable, complete, and very fast.
-When a more versatile approach is needed, `''.format()` allows creating almost all the `str` you need.
+The Python `str` built-in can be initialized using two robust string formatting methods : `f-strings` and `str.format()`.
+String interpolation with `f'{variable}'` is preferred because it is an easily read, complete, and very fast module.
+When an internationalization-friendly or more flexible approach is needed, `str.format()` allows creating almost all the other `str` variations you might need.

 # literal string interpolation. f-string